glovepost/dl-mom/docs/dl-mom-paper.md

 [20] Zhu, H., et al. (2025). *Reasoning by Superposition: A Theoretical Perspective on Chain of Continuous Thought.* arXiv:2505.12514.

-[21] Anonymous.
-(2024). *Spectral Structure of Task Vectors for Model Merging and Ensembling.* arXiv:2412.12153.
+[21] *Spectral Structure of Task Vectors for Model Merging and Ensembling.* arXiv:2412.12153 (2024).

 ---